-- 1. Contractor shall provide whatever might be necessary to perform the following: - a.
-Twenty-four (24) hours per day, seven (7) days per week availability of program staff services including: - i. medication and medication support services. - ii. continuity of care during inpatient episodes including visits with local hospitals and locked facilities that allow program staff to have regular contact with the enrollee and with inpatient treatment staff while the consumer is hospitalized. - iii. continuity of care during criminal justice contacts. - iv. coordinate with enrollee's primary care physician and assist enrollee in following through on detailed care plans. - v. contact each enrollee as often as clinically necessary, which might be daily.
+- ii. continuity of care during inpatient episodes including visits with local hospitals and locked facilities that allow program staff to have regular contact with the enrollee and with inpatient treatment staff while the consumer is hospitalized. - iii. continuity of care during criminal justice contacts. - iv. coordinate with enrollee's primary care physician and assist enrollee in following through on detailed care plans. - v. contact with each enrollee as often as clinically necessary, which might be daily.
 Minimum contact is two (2) times per week for intensive service level. - b.
 Average service time per enrollee c.
 Crisis Response